intuitive eating for teens title image

 • Screens aside (leave the TV off and put phones and laptops away)

 It’s okay to remind your teen to slow down and chew their food and to ask them to put their screens away at meal times.
 That said, so too much “asking” is obviously “nagging”, so the primary focus here should be on role modeling.
-In addition, it’s unrealistic to think that we will be mindful eaters at every meal–be careful not to make rules around eating since this just enforces diet culture.
+In addition, it’s unrealistic to think we will be mindful eaters at every meal — be careful not to make rules around eating, since this just reinforces diet culture.

 6. Trust Your Teen to Know How Much to Eat*

 Resist the urge to comment about how much or little your teen is eating.
 These types of comments are not helpful as they come across as nagging, and no one likes that.
-Moreover, they can result in your kids trusting you over their inner guide (taking them away from intuitive eating).
-It could also lead them to feel guilt or shame if they sense that you don’t approve of how much or little they are eating.
+Moreover, they can lead your kids to trust you over their inner guide (which can take them away from intuitive eating).
+It could also lead them to feel guilty or ashamed if they sense you don’t approve of how much or how little they are eating.

-As I’ve mentioned, we are all born intuitive eaters and part of this includes trusting our inner guide to tell us how much to eat.
+As I’ve mentioned, we are all born intuitive eaters, and part of this includes trusting our inner guide to tell us how much to eat.
 Therefore, kids of all ages should be free to decide whether or not to eat and how much to eat.
-This goes along with the Division of Responsibility, a theory that applies to younger kids but remains relevant for teens when they are at home.
+This aligns with the Division of Responsibility, a theory that applies to younger kids but remains relevant for teens at home.

 *Note: The exception to this suggestion is if your child suffers from an eating disorder or other medical condition that requires support in this area.
 In this case, you should refer to the guidance of your healthcare team.
 Many people with eating disorders need guidance on when, what, and how much to eat in the early stages of their recovery.